tsolakoua/part-of-speech/README.md

 - Tagging part-of-speech using custom tags map (default_pos.py) with SpaCy

 ## To do
-- Read training data from files
+- Reading training data from files